 * Reduced sex drive

-HRT also helps lower your risk of developing diabetes if you take it around the time of menopause.
+HOT also helps lower your risk of developing diabetes if you take it around the time of menopause.
 It helps to prevent osteoporosis, preserve bone integrity, and reduce the chances of having a fracture.

-Administration of Hormone Replacement Therapy
+Administration of Hormone Optimization Therapy

-If you are undergoing HRT, you may receive estrogen in several forms, including pills, sprays, gels, and patches for the skin.
+If you are undergoing HOT, you may receive estrogen in several forms, including pills, sprays, gels, and patches for the skin.
 But we have seen the best benefits in the form of pellets, which are inserted underneath the skin in order to bring about various benefits.
 Keep in mind that this therapy isn’t just useful for women.
 It can also be used by men who are experiencing hormone imbalances.

 Setting Up Your Consultation

-If you would like to receive more information about how hormone replacement therapy can alleviate the symptoms that you may be dealing with, please feel free to reach out to us at ProMD Health to schedule an initial consultation.
+If you would like to receive more information about how hormone optimization therapy can alleviate the symptoms that you may be dealing with, please feel free to reach out to us at ProMD Health to schedule an initial consultation.
 We would be more than happy to evaluate your hormone levels and come up with a customized treatment plan that aims to address your levels and symptoms.